All our learning resources are running on the latest menu navigation.

 In simPRO, an invoice is a list of goods sent or services provided and the sum due for these from your customer.
 After you have approved , emailed, and received payment for an invoice, you can apply the payment to the invoice in simPRO.

 You can also raise customer credit notes against invoices in simPRO to record credited or voided invoices.
-Learn more in Credit Notes.
+Learn more in How to Raise a Customer Credit Note.

 Click to view the Invoice Types diagram below to learn which invoice is applicable for your different projects.

-To set up how your invoice forms appear when you email them to customers, see Invoice Forms.
+To set up how your invoice forms appear when you email them to customers, see How to Set Up Invoice Forms.

-You can also see Requests for Claim to learn how to set up how your requests for claim appear.
+You can also see How to Set Up Request For Claim Forms to learn how to set up how your requests for claim appear.

 US only: If you use simPRO in the United States, the terms 'progress invoice', 'deposit invoice' and 'final invoice' are used instead of 'progress claim', 'deposit claim', and 'final claim'.